‘Ratchet & Clank: Rift Apart’ and the power of the PS5

 We saw a glimpse of next-gen capabilities during the announcement trailer for “Rift Apart” back in June, as well as an extended look at gameplay during Gamescom Opening Night Live last week.
 Gamescom gave the public the deepest dive yet on the game, showing seven and a half minutes of protagonists Ratchet and Clank fighting enemies and hopping through portals to instantaneously travel to new levels and different alien worlds, without interruptions like load times.
 Using a new mechanic called the rift tether, Ratchet is able to grab hold of dimensional rifts, open them up, and jump through them to teleport.
+The rift tether can be used in combat, too, as a tactical advantage to reach new vantage points.

 “One of the cool things about it, is that it’s all still live gameplay where you can control your character,” game director Mike Daly said.
 “All those worlds that you’re traveling through during those sequences are real, fully fleshed out worlds that you could just, like, stop and play in under other circumstances.”

 The technology behind it is impressive, utilizing the power of the PS5′s solid state drive, which developer Insomniac fiddled with and optimized for its upcoming games thanks to early adoptions of PS5 development kits provided by Sony.
-In an interview with Wired, for example, a demo from PS5 lead architect Mark Cerny detailed that fast travel loading screens in 2018′s Spider-Man last 15 seconds on a PS4, and are cut to a mere 0.8 seconds when tested on a PS5.
+In an interview with Wired, for example, a demo from PS5 lead architect Mark Cerny detailed that fast-travel loading screens in 2018′s Spider-Man last 15 seconds on a PS4, and are cut to a mere 0.8 seconds when tested on a PS5.
 This is an impressive feat for a large, open-world game taking place in a densely populated digital Manhattan.

 “As a studio, we were lucky enough to be one of the earlier developers who helped work with the new technologies as they were coming online,” creative director Marcus Smith told The Post in a recent interview.
 “Something is changing here.
 We’re not just talking about getting rid of loading screens, which is natural, but it enables us to do things at speeds that we’ve never, ever been able to do before.”